sumotoy/RA8875/README.md

 This library will work also with the Adafruit board but was mainly coded for the many TFT displays from china makers that use this chip, some are quite good and cheap, like the EastRising from buydisplay.com, much cheaper than adafruit.<br>I'm not related to EastRising or BuyDisplay, in any way, but I appreciate that I don't have to spend a little fortune for DIY stuff.<br>

-### PLEASE, READ THIS
-Until I reached a stable beta (around version 0.9) it's normal that something doesn't work as expected!
-At this time I'm also redesign the entire library so functions can change name, parameters or disappear, it's not a good idea to use in an project at that stage!!!!
-Help me by testing it would be great, I'm actually working with Teensy3 and buyDisplay version of the TFT (not the adafruit) so Im not sure about compatibility with other MCU.
-Thanks for your attention....

 ####  The goals...